 Flipping involves buying a distressed or undervalued property in an area.
 Rehab improvements to increase the property value are done to enhance its key features, then selling it for a good profit.

 Rent-to-own or a lease option involves purchasing the property and renting it to someone else for a certain period.
-There is an option to making payments directly to the property owner.
+There is an option to make payments directly to the property owner.

 Commercial properties include office buildings and skyscrapers leased to companies and small business owners.